godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 This free version does not have that functionality, but now you can with the paid [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/extension/sequential-order-numbers-pro/)

 == Changelog ==

+= 1.2.3 =
+* Removed WooCommerce functions, which caused a compatibility issue with other WooCommerce plugins

 = 1.2.2 =
 * Takes advantage of new action hooks/filters available in WooCommerce 1.5.6